 Metabolism, is what exactly?

-When we talk about metabolism in a Weight Loss context, it is therefore usually the first category that is being referred to.
+When we talk about "Healthy Metabolism Tips" in a weight loss context, we usually refer to catabolism.
 This is because metabolism and the rate of energy usage in the body are closely linked to nutrition and the availability of nutrients.
-This, in turn, can have a direct impact on body weight (i.e. weight loss or weight gain).
+This, in turn, can have a direct impact on body weight, i.e., weight loss or weight gain.

 How to speed up your metabolism?